 Another very popular stock on FinTwit and Reddit, Square has made its reputation as the fintech company that appeals to the younger generation.
 It started as a way for small businesses to charge customers and accept payments via credit card when swiped through the square-shaped reader.

 As a result, Square has truly become a pioneer in the digital transformation of the financial sector.
 You’ve probably paid for a service or item using Square at some point.
 It’s a pretty popular payment system.
 And it’s portable.
 Which makes it great for many small businesses trying to gain traction.

 Its CashApp is one of the most popular ways to transfer money.
 And the company introduced the ability to buy and sell stocks as well as cryptocurrencies last year.

-But the one stipulation is that merchants must pay the loan back in full within 18 months.
+But the one stipulation is that merchants must pay the advance back in full within 18 months.
 So merchant cash advance investing isn’t like getting free money.
 Wouldn’t free money be nice though?